+The external reviewer(s) will receive the department's self-study and all supporting materials.
+Subsequently, they will conduct a site visit that includes meeting with the faculty, the Dean(s) and Provost.
 Departments will receive feedback from the external reviewer, first through an on-campus exit interview and then through a written report.
 Reviewer(s) may recommend improvements to departments through standard faculty procedures and shared governance.

 The departments will have the opportunity to correct errors of fact and provide clarifications, internally, by paper response to the Dean(s) and Provost.
-Copies of the final program review report will be filed with the department, the Dean(s), and the Office of Institutional Research and Assessment.
-The final review report will serve as a basis for the Department, Dean, and Provost to discuss, identify, and document action items for programmatic improvements during an in-person meeting.
+Copies of the final program review report will be filed with the department, the Dean(s), and OIRA.
+The final review report will serve as the basis for the Department (i.e., chair, program director, facuity), Dean, and Provost to meet in person and discuss findings from the external review.
+During the meeting, action items for improving the academic program will be identified and documented.
 Procedures for following up on action items will also be discussed and documented.